We change the world not by what we say or do, but as a consequence of what we have become.” ~ Dr. David R. Hawkins

 Kelly Stubbs, Certified Facilitator of The Work and Facilitator of YOI Wednesdays at Noon PDT/ 3pm EDT/ 9pm Europe.
 Kelly is gentle and patient in The Work, and a true heart of service.

 Grace Bell, Founder of Year Of Inquiry, facilitates Tues 9am PDT & Thurs 4pm PDT (plus First Friday of the month inquiry sessions open to anyone and everyone, even those outside of YOI).

 WHEN WE MEET

 Attend one or all live, or watch the recordings

 Q: When are the live sessions for Year of Inquiry?
 What else is included?

-A: The live group sessions for 2022-2023 meet 3 times each week (with one week where we don't, every month, to do topic workshop, Q&A session about The Work, and one-on-one partnering work to happen).
+A: The live group sessions for 2023-2024 meet 3 times each week, with one week where we don't, every month, to do topic workshop, Q&A session about The Work, and one-on-one partnering work to happen.
 Choose one session to come to solidly, and you're welcome to attend them all.
 Also included in YOI is a private writing/gathering place online, a special topic every month, and parter pairing with one other person in the group every month (optional).

 A: No. You'll learn The Work by doing it.
 But it really, really helps to read Loving What Is and to understand the idea of what it means to identify a belief or concept, question it, and find a new way of thinking about something--without all the "trying" to find a new way of thinking about something.
 This will really, deeply challenge the mind.
 It will not be comfortable--but its the safest way to look at what we're believing that I've ever encountered.
 No one tells you what to think.
 Four questions, Your answers and turnarounds.